Industrial fire safety checklists

 Fire extinguishing and alarm systems

-If these devices or systems are used in the workplace, they must adhere to regulatory standards.
+If you use fire alarm systems, they must adhere to regulatory standards.

 - Are fixed extinguishing system components and agents provided that are approved for use on the specific fire hazards that they are expected to control or extinguish?